neicnordic/neic-sda/docs/services/verify.md

     1. The verification message created in step 7.1 is sent to the "verified" queue.
 If this fails an error will be written to the logs.

-    1. The original rabbitMQ message is ACKed.
+    1. The original RabbitMQ message is ACKed.
 If this fails an error is written to the logs, but processing continues to the next step.

     1. The archive file is removed from the inbox storage.
 If this fails an